-- If your child is old enough to read, help them follow the words - follow the words.
-There is a large amount of repetition of the same words week by week.
+If your child is old enough to read, help them follow the words.

+- There is a large amount of repetition of the same words week by week.
 The more often you can come to church, the more of the service your child will learn by heart.
-Encourage them to join in. - Try not to say "sshh" to your child.
+Encourage them to join in.
+Just saying "amen" is a good start. - Try not to say "sshh" to your child.
 The sound carries around church and its unlikely to make your child quiet.
 Try strategies such as whispering in their ear, "We are trying to be quiet so that we can hear what the rector is saying". - Whisper questions in their ear, or point out things for them to look at.
 During Communion point out what is happening with the bread and wine.
-Point to who is speaking.
+Point to who is speaking. - Bring some Bible story books to look at and give them a small snack to eat quietly.
+Try to avoid toys that can be used to make loud noises.